-Find out how we promote effective competition in the interests of consumers.
+How we promote effective competition in the interests of consumers.

-Promoting competition that is effective
+Promoting effective competition

 When competition works well, consumers are empowered as well as informed.
-They can make sense of the information they are given and can take their business elsewhere if they are not happy.
+They can make sense of the information they receive and can take their business elsewhere if they are not happy.
 In turn, firms strive to win custom on the basis of service, quality, price and innovation.
 This helps generate better outcomes for consumers.
 Markets are open to entry and innovation, and successful, innovative firms thrive, while unsuccessful firms change or exit.

 Promoting competition – what we do